forchinmaser/forchinmaser.github.io/_posts/2025-12-25-laying-groundwork.md

 - Set up a Raspberry Pi as a seedbox and learn how to use the web GUI
 - Run a [copyparty](https://github.com/9001/copyparty/) server on said Raspberry Pi

 The real challenge will be trying stay focused on these goals as one problem leads to the next.
-"How to setup VPN tunneling" turns into "How doees a bridge work" which turns into learning about the inner guts of packets etc etc. In the process I find out that 'actually a raspberry pi won't do what I need for such and such reason' and suddently I'm shopping for ThinkCentres.
+"How to setup VPN tunneling" turns into "How does a bridge work" which turns into learning about the inner guts of packets etc etc. In the process I find out that 'actually a raspberry pi won't do what I need for such and such reason' and suddenly I'm shopping for ThinkCentres.
 In order to keep me on track, I came up with some constraints

 ## Rules